 Cardiovascular disease (CVD) is the number one cause of death in industrialized countries such as the UK, Australia, and the United States.
 CVD includes medical conditions and diseases such as heart attacks, chronic chest pain, stroke, and heart failure.

-Encouragingly, deaths attributable to CVD have declined over the last 10-15 years in these countries but, the overall costs managing CVD are still extremely high.
-In 2011, the annual costs for CVD and stroke were estimated at approximately US$320 billion (1)
+Encouragingly, deaths attributable to CVD have declined over the last 10-15 years in these countries, but, the overall costs of managing CVD are still extremely high.
+In 2011, the annual costs for CVD and stroke were estimated at approximately US$320 billion.
+(1)

 What causes Cardiovascular disease?

-Cardiovascular disease starts with damage, and then inflammation, to the lining inside blood vessels, the endothelium (2).
+The cardiovascular disease starts with damage, then inflammation to the lining inside blood vessels, the endothelium (2).
 This is often caused by high blood pressure, smoking or high cholesterol.

 When bad cholesterol, or high-density lipoproteins (LDLs), reach the damaged endothelium, it amalgamates within the wall of the artery.
 White blood cells then try to ‘digest’ these LDLs.
 In time, this creates a bump-like plaque in the artery walls.
 If it gets big enough, it can create a blockage.
 This process, known as atherosclerosis, is not limited to the heart but the entire body.